 Permit holders failing to use proper support while connected to a hydrant can incur fines and possibly be held liable for the costs of repairs to the hydrant.
 Per Denver Water’s Engineering Standards, the best means of support is the use of three jack stands.
 See a drawing of the proper placement of the stands (detail #33291).

 An alternative means of support may be allowed, such as the use of a dolly.
 This will be determined by Denver Water staff on a case-by-case basis and must be approved at the time of permit application.

 |Short-term (up to three months)||$170 for one month

 $100 for each additional month (Maximum total of $370 for three months.
 After three-month period, it goes to yearly rate.)

 To renew your permit, all past due permit charges and fees must be paid.
 To make a payment call 303-893-2444.

 Permits are nonrefundable and are subject to the terms and conditions on this page.

 Reporting water consumption

-For 12-month permits, the applicant must submit monthly meter readings via fax or email.
-Verbal readings are not accepted.
-Reads can be submitted any time between the 1st and 15th of each month.
-Reads received after the 15th are considered late and subject to a $50 late read fee.
+Permit holders must submit monthly meter readings via fax or email.
+Verbal and mailed readings are not accepted.
+Reads are due between the first and 15th of each month.
+Reads received after the 15th of the month are considered late and subject to a $50 late read fee.
 Readings must be reported even if no water has been used.

 Consumption through the meter is billed at a rate of $12.16 per 1,000 gallons.